 You have the right to request a preliminary hearing and have an attorney present to protect your rights.

-If you are arrested and charged with a General Sessions Court offense in South Carolina, you have the right to challenge your arrest.
+If you are arrested and charged with a General Sessions Court offense in South Carolina, you have the right to challenge the probable cause for your arrest.
 However, you must act quickly as you only have 10 days from the date on which you are arrested to request a preliminary hearing.

 What Happens in a Preliminary Hearing?